-Using NixOS with Proxmox: A Declarative Approach to Homelab Configuration
+Using NixOS with Proxmox: A Declarative Approach to Homelab Configuration Link to heading

 Ever since I started using Proxmox, I’ve wanted something like a Dockerfile to define my VMs.
 With my developer background, configuration as code just makes sense.